KhushiChoksi/Inoculyst/README.md

   FLUSH PRIVILEGES;
   ```
 - Later on, you can simply log into MySQL to access the database using the new user using this command: ` mysql -u inoculyst_user -p`.
 The password is `inoculyst`.
-- Test a query by doing something such as `SELECT * FROM BATCH;`.
+- Test a query using a command such as `SELECT * FROM BATCH;`.
 This should display the BATCH table with all the initial data.

 ##### If you ever need to reset the database, please follow the following steps:
 - Log into MySQL: `mysql -u inoculyst_user -p`.
 The password is `inoculyst`.